MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## Supported content types

-The semantic index will support indexing of user mailbox and file types listed in the following table, with more file types supported over time.
-A list of supported file types for the user level index and tenant level index at time of publish is included in the table.
-For the most recent set of supported file types visit the [semantic index documentation page](https://aka.ms/SemanticIndex):
+The semantic index supports indexing of user mailbox and file types listed in the following table, with more file types supported over time.
+A list of supported file types for the user-level index and tenant-level index is included in the table.

 | **Content/file type**     | **User level** | **Tenant level** |
 |---------------------------|----------------|------------------|